NXP/flexbuild/README.md

 ## FlexBuild Overview
 ---------------------
-FlexBuild is a component-oriented lightweight build framework and integration platform with capabilities of flexible, ease-to-use, scalable system build and distro deployment.
+FlexBuild is a component-oriented lightweight build system with capabilities of flexible, ease-to-use, scalable system build and distro deployment.

-With flex-builder, users can easily build linux, u-boot, atf and miscellaneous userspace applications (e.g. networking, graphics, multimedia, security, AI/ML) and customizable distro root filesystem to streamline the system build with efficient CI/CD.
+Users can use flexbuild to easily build Debian-based RootFS, linux kernel, BSP components and miscellaneous userspace applications (e.g. graphics, multimedia, networking, connectivity, security, AI/ML, etc) against Debian-based library dependencies to streamline the system build with efficient CI/CD.

-With flex-installer, users can easily install various distro to target storage device (SD/eMMC card or USB/SATA disk) on target board or on host machine.
+With flex-installer, users also can easily install various distro to target storage device (SD/eMMC card or USB/SATA disk) on target board or on host machine.

 ## Build Environment
 --------------------
-- Cross-build on x86 host machine running Ubuntu
+- Cross-build on x86 host machine running Debian 12 or Ubuntu 22.04
-- Native-build on ARM board running Ubuntu
+- Native-build on ARM board running Debian
 - Build in Docker container hosted on any machine running any distro

-## Supported distro for target arm64/arm32
+## Supported distro for target arm64
 ------------------------------------------
-- Ubuntu-based userland    (main, desktop, devel, lite)
-- Debian-based userland    (main, desktop, devel, lite)
+- Debian-based userland    (base, desktop, server)
-- CentOS-based userland    (7.9.2009)
 - Yocto-based userland     (tiny, devel)
 - Buildroot-based userland (tiny, devel)